 - Repeat six more times and finish by squeezing eyes shut tightly for 10 seconds.

 2. FOR FOREHEAD WRINKLES

-Good for: horizontal forehead lines and vertical lines between the eyes, an alternative to botox.
+Good for: horizontal forehead lines and vertical lines between the eyes, and an alternative to botox.

 - Place both hands on the forehead facing inwards and spread all of the fingers out between the eyebrows and hairline.